Back to blog

 Automating my swing gate

-I have no idea what im doing but hopefully it’ll all work out
+I have no idea what im doing but I have a plan and hopefully it’ll all work out

 Approach 1: convert It To A Sliding Gate?